yash-shirsath/titans/readme.md

 ### Option B
 prepend long term in macattention forward.

-ok this is minor. but i like B better.
+ok this is minor. but i like B better. oh wait

 Transformer
 - input embedding